joaocarmo/litten-app/README.md

 # Prepare the data dependencies
 yarn prepare-data

-# This will start the Firebase Emulator UI
+# This will start the Firebase Emulator
-yarn start:firestore
+yarn start:firebase
 ```

 ## UI Components